Teaching At Mosaic Microschool

 Qualifications & Skills

-Educational Background: A degree in Elementary Education or a related field.
-Teaching certification is preferred, but diverse experience in microschools, forest schools, or homeschool cohorts is highly valued.
+Educational Background: A degree in Elementary Education, ESL, or a related field.
+Experience in micro-schools, forest schools, or homeschool co-ops is highly valued.

 Creative Aptitude: A personal passion for "making."